Long-Term Disability Insurance

 How do I make a disability insurance claim?

 A long-term disability insurance claim can usually be filed online on the website of your disability insurance company.
-You may also call the insurance company, send them a fax, or submit your claim through the mail.
+You may also call the company, send them a fax, or submit your claim through the mail.
 You will need to submit claim forms along with medical records.
 Depending on the details of your policy and claim, you may also be required to provide financial documents.
 When you work with our disability insurance attorneys, we will be able to guide you through the filing process.

 Why was my disability insurance claim denied?